PhD Program

 - Summer

-- Note that your Scheduling Form for the Qualifying Exam (to which a preliminary draft of both reading lists must be appended) is due in September of the third year.
+- The Scheduling Form for the Qualifying Exam (to which a preliminary draft of both reading lists must be appended) is due June 1st at the end of your second year.

 Year Three